m-schmoock/bitcointax/README.md

 in your browsers JavaScript engine.
 Check the code, if concerned or enable your browsers tab offline developer option.

-GoogleCharts is used for rendering, this requires online usage becuase the GoogleChart libs must be fetched dynamically from google.
 BitcoinAverage is used for exchange rates, if not given from input files.
+GoogleCharts is used for rendering, this requires online usage since GoogleChart libs must be fetched dynamically from Google CDN.
+Still, using GoogleCharts CDN libs will not upload your charts data anywhere.

-Currently only supports BTC/EUR pair and the following exchange formats:
+This project currently supports BTC/EUR pair and the following formats:
 - Bitcoin.de
 - Kraken
 - Xapo Visa card (business closed down end 2017)